Mark Pellant – Director & Architect

 Oscar Berkhout – Communications & Marketing Officer

 Oscar was born and raised in Berkshire, before moving to Brighton in 2014 to undertake a degree in Journalism at the University of Sussex.
-Graduating the summer of 2017, he has started a Marketing and Communications Internship with Koru Architects.
+Graduating the summer of 2017, he now works as Marketing and Communications Officer for Koru Architects.
 Previously, Oscar has worked for The Independent, where he contributed regular features to the website, as well as being involved with a marketing campaign for the i Newspaper.

 Since, he has been involved in multiple start-up businesses around Brighton, broadening his marketing and communication skills, including managing social media, PR, networking and content creating.